LinearBoost/linearboost-classifier/README.md

 Future Developments
 -----------------------------
-These are not supported in this current version, but are in the future plans
+These are not supported in this current version, but are in the future plans:
 - Adding a custom loss function
 - Supporting class weights
 - A replacement for scaling